allevo/seqflow-js/packages/website/src/pages/GetStarted_1fetchData.md

 The `Main` async component is responsible for invoking the `getRandomQuote` function and showing the quote.
 Because the SeqFlow components are async functions, we can just use the `await` keyword to perform any asynchronous operations we want, such HTTP requests.
 This is a powerful feature that allows you to fetch data from an endpoint and render it in the browser without any state management.

-Every SeqFlow component accepts as second parameter an own context object that exposes some functions to interact with the DOM.
+Every SeqFlow component accepts as a second parameter its own context object that exposes some functions to interact with the DOM.
 In this case we want to render the quote, so we use the `component.renderSync` method to render the quote in the browser.
 As you can see, SeqFlow supports JSX syntax.

 SeqFlow invokes your component once.
-If you want to update the component, you need to call the `component.renderSync` method again or update the component partially with `component.replaceChild`.
+To update it, you need to call the `component.renderSync` method again or update the component partially with `component.replaceChild`.

 Run `pnpm start` and navigate to `http://localhost:5173` to see the quote.